 This allocation represents a reasonable student expense for housing, utilities, food and other personal expenses.
 It is the same for all students whether they live on-campus or off-campus.

-An additional allocation will be made to the cost of attendance to account for travel costs from the student's permanent home address (as reported on the Need Access and/or FAFSA) to New Haven based on a universal assessment of average travel costs on a state by state or by country basis.
+An additional allocation will be made to the cost-of-attendance to account for travel costs from the student's permanent home address (as reported on FAAST and/or FAFSA) to New Haven based on a universal assessment of average travel costs on a state by state or by country basis.

 Mandatory fees include membership in the Yale Health Plan (YHP), a comprehensive pre-paid group practice plan.
 In addition, students who are not enrolled in a hospitalization plan must obtain hospitalization coverage either through the University or another source.
-For 2015-2016, Yale Health Plan membership fees are set at $2,176 for single students, $8,098 for two party coverage and $13,586 for family coverage The cost of single student coverage is automatically added to the basic budget for all students.
-If a student obtains outside insurance and waives this coverage, this expense will be removed from the student’s bill and the student’s financial aid award.
+For 2022-2023, Yale Health Plan membership fees are set at $2,756 for single student, $10,252 for student plus spouse, $9,224 for student plus child/children, and $17,200 for family coverage.
+The cost of single student coverage is automatically added to the basic budget for all students.
+If a student obtains outside insurance and waives this coverage, this expense will be removed from the student’s bill, and financial aid will be adjusted accordingly.
 If a student has dependents and will be enrolling in the two-person or family coverage plan, a Budget Revision form (with documentation of enrollment) must be completed and submitted to the Financial Aid Office for a budget adjustment (available at our website in the ‘Forms’ section for download).
 Additional financial aid for this expense is available in the form of a student loan.

 Adjustments to the basic budget may be made in the event of extraordinary expenses and special needs (e.g., extraordinary medical expenses).
+Please note that any additional borrowing for extraordinary expenses are not COAP eligible.
 Additional financial assistance resulting from such an adjustment will be available in the form of a loan.
 Students are encouraged to discuss their individual situations with the Financial Aid Office, which is committed to being as responsive and flexible as possible.

 Moving expenses, prior debt, credit card debt and costs associated with automobiles will not be considered part of student budgets in determining eligibility for financial aid.